City of Breese

 Paducah Power General Manager, Kentucky Municipal Power Agency

-City of Geneva; and Vice President, Northern Illinois Municipal Power Agency
+City of Batavia: Director of Public Works, Northern Illinois Municipal Power Agency

 Vice President Structured Transactions,